tkitsupport/docs/Getting Started/Email Settings.rst

 Setting up your system to accept emails varies from system to system and depends on your personal preference. osTicket currently supports piping (aliases) and POP3/IMAP polling methods for routing incoming emails.
 Tickets are routed to the department and assigned a default priority associated with the email.

-To enable incoming email fetching, in the Admin panel go to Settings and Email, and check the box for Email Fetching to enable it.
+To enable incoming email fetching, in the Admin panel go to Email and Settings, and check the box for Email Fetching to enable it.
 It is disabled by default.

 **EMAIL PIPING**